laacz/php-microtest/readme.md

 Without crazy OOP, without initializing something, and so on.
 Everything is static, so you do not need to worry about anything.
 It does not have any integration with anything.

+For any feature requests, ideas, and your own hacks, fork-branch-pull-request or just use [issue tracker](/laacz/php-microtest/issues).

 Quickstart
 ----------